The Home

 The Wellsville Pink House

 The caretaker’s wing consists of six rooms and a large bathroom.
-The grounds include a gazebo, fossil house, carriage house and ice house.
+The grounds include a gazebo, fossil house, carriage house, and ice house.

-Over the 150-years the Pink House has held funerals, weddings, many social events and was used as the main location for the Emmy Award winning short film, “The Birthmark”, based on the Nathaniel Hawthorne short story of the same title.
+Over the past 150 years, the Pink House has hosted funerals, weddings, and many social events.
+It also served as the main location for the Emmy Award-winning short film The Birthmark, based on the Nathaniel Hawthorne short story of the same name.

 Buildings of the Estate